slrslr/Linux-bash-scripts-miscellaneous/README.md

 **updateprotonapps.sh** - script for 64bit Linux to download and install/update Proton.me apications.

 **yahoolfdblock** - checks the defined file if it contains any of the defined phrases and report via e-mail if yes

+**Zeronet-Conservancy-Linux-installer.sh** - Install and or update Zeronet-Conservancy [fork](https://www.reddit.com/r/zeronet/comments/s27d34/0net_forks/) of Zeronet on Linux.
+Zeronet is a P2P webhosting network with reduced centralization and with Tor support.
+Linux newbie friendly script which allows setting up all dependencies and optionaly a cronjob to keep ZNC running.